 Precision is the reproducibility of an analytical method and can be evaluated for any sample that is analyzed in replicate.
 Replicates of field samples are most representative of local concentrations and conditions and thus are preferred indicators of analytical precision.
 However, analyte concentrations in local ambient samples are often non-detect or near MDLs.
 If all results are non-detect, precision is clearly not calculable, and if true values are near the MDL, a mix of non-detects and results slightly above MDL may be expected.
-However, if the average value (substituting a value of zero for any non-detects) for a set of replicates falls into a quantitative range at least 3 times the MDL (e.g., a non-detect and a value 100 times MDL, with an average value 50 times the MDL), the disparity in results represents a lack of precision and should be considered an indication of either poor precision or an underestimate of the MDL.
+However, if the average value (substituting a value of zero for any non-detects) for a set of replicates falls into a quantitative range (over the RL (e.g., a non-detect and a value

+10 times the RL, with an average value 5 times the RL), the disparity in results represents a lack of precision and should be considered an indication of either poor precision or an underestimate of the MDL and RL.